AaltoAsia/OmiWatchdog/README.md

 Usage
 -----

-Testing:
+**Testing:**

 `$ ./OmiWatchdog <url of an O-MI Node>`

+It fetches all items once, does interval calculations, saves the results to the state database, checks for alerts, prints the alerts and exits.
+So run it a couple times.

-Production: Should be run with cron or similar.
+**Production:** Should be run with cron or similar.

 **To run a command for every InfoItem that changes state:**